FelixHartramf/sudoku-solver/README.md

 0b111_111_111: All numbers are possible
 ```

-The reason is that a lot calculation can be done with simple Bit-Operations.
+The reason is that nearly all calculations can be done with simple Bit-Operations.

+### Sudoku Rules
+To support other sudoku variants I implemented a trait SudokuRule.
+With this it is possible to easily implement some sudoku variants with minimal change in the underlying solving strategies.

+See `sudoku_rules.rs` for more details.

 ### Solving Strategie